-In 1981 Fransje van der Waals was board certified in the Netherlands as a General Practitioner.
-From 1987-2000 Fransje van der Waals was assistant professor and head of the Women’s Health Studies Department, Academic Medical Center, and University of Amsterdam.
+In 1981 van der Waals was board certified in the Netherlands as a General Practitioner.
+From 1987-2000 van der Waals was Assistant Professor and Head of the Women’s Health Studies Department, Academic Medical Center, and University of Amsterdam.

-Fransje van der Waals published in the period 1979-2012 over 40 articles in peer-reviewed journals.
+Fransje van der Waals published over 40 articles in peer-reviewed journals during the period 1979-2012.
 She published five books between 1983 and 1997 on subjects concerning women’s health.

-During her complete carrier Fransje van der Waals remained active as general practitioner and works for thirty five years in the Reguliersgracht clinic in the center of Amsterdam.
+Throughout her career Fransje van der Waals has remained active as a general practitioner and has worked for 35 years in the Reguliersgracht clinic in the center of Amsterdam.

-In 2001 Fransje van der Waals accepted a part-time appointment as coordinator of the Family Study of Antiretroviral Therapy (FAST), a study of AIDS treatment of families in rural India.
-Realizing the wide need of training before introducing ART she started the Health[e]Foundation in 2002, with Joep Lange and Carlo Gianquinto, that develops and delivers blended training programs for health care workers in the developing world.
-In first instance for those involved in treatment and care of HIV/AIDS patients.
+In 2001 van der Waals accepted a part-time appointment as Coordinator of the Family Study of Antiretroviral Therapy (FAST), a study of AIDS treatment of families in rural India.
+Recognizing the need for the training of staff involved in the provision of ART, she established the Health[e]Foundation in 2002 with Joep Lange and Carlo Gianquinto, an organization that develops and delivers blended training programs to health care workers in the developing world.
 After the first HIV[e]Education program, many more followed: Pediatric HIV[e]Education, TB[e]Education, Mental Health and HIV[e]Education, Tele microbiology[e]Education, Occupational Health[e]Education, Cardiovascular Diseases[e]Education, Female and Family[e]Education (concerning SRHR and neonatal health), Manuscript writing[e]Education, and the prevention programs Health[e]Families and Health[e]Living.
-Most programs are running in several languages, Trainings were given in Argentina, Aruba, Bahama’s, Bangladesh, Cambodia, Cameroon, Curacao, India, Indonesia, Haiti, Jamaica, Kenya, Kyrgyzstan, Malawi, Mozambique, Netherlands, Poland, Rwanda, Salvador, South Africa, Tajikistan, Tanzania, Thailand, Uganda, and Vietnam.
+Most programs are run in several languages with training given in Argentina, Aruba, Bahama’s, Bangladesh, Cambodia, Cameroon, Curacao, India, Indonesia, Haiti, Jamaica, Kenya, Kyrgyzstan, Malawi, Mozambique, Netherlands, Poland, Rwanda, Salvador, South Africa, Tajikistan, Tanzania, Thailand, Uganda, and Vietnam.

-Since 2014 she is appointed as professor in Global Health Education at the Academic Medical Center of the University of Amsterdam.
+She was appointed as Professor in Global Health Education at the Amsterdam UMC of the University of Amsterdam in 2014.